Victoria government logo

 Workers need new skills to remain relevant in their role and support business growth.
 They also need new skills to effectively take up emerging jobs.
 This occurs when new business practices generate new occupational needs that vary greatly from existing occupations, requiring a new set of skills entirely.
 This process is essential to attract investment and support sustained business growth.

-The past two decades have observed a growing demand for higher order skills.
-Occupations classified at ANZSCO skill level 1,2 or 3 or those commensurate with higher level VET and higher education now account for around 60 per cent of the workforce compared to 57% a decade ago28.
-Occupations commensurate with a bachelor’s degree or higher qualification had the highest increase in share, with more jobs added in the last decade than the other four categories combined.‡
+The past 2 decades have observed a growing demand for higher order skills.
+Occupations classified at ANZSCO skill level 1, 2 or 3 or those commensurate with higher level VET and higher education now account for around 60% of the workforce compared to 57% a decade ago28.
+Occupations commensurate with a bachelor’s degree or higher qualification had the highest increase in share, with more jobs added in the last decade than the other 4 categories combined.

 However, this only provides part of the story.
 Industry is increasingly looking to higher order skills across all occupations.
 Agriculture, manufacturing, and services are just some examples where higher order skills are required by businesses as they seek to automate repetitive work and focus on higher value add activities in order to compete at a local and international level.

 Continued productivity growth requires continuous learning.
-This is illustrated in a recent survey of businesses of which 83.8 per cent indicated they believed they had the skills they need to function today whereas only 79.2 per cent indicated they expect to have the skills they need to function in the next 12 months35.
-The changing nature of skills requires retraining yet only 60.6 per cent of employers indicated they supported staff training in the past 12 months, either by paying for the training or providing staff with the time off to engage in the learning.
+This is illustrated in a recent survey of businesses of which 83.8% indicated they believed they had the skills they need to function today whereas only 79.2% indicated they expect to have the skills they need to function in the next 12 months35.
+The changing nature of skills requires retraining yet only 60.6% of employers indicated they supported staff training in the past 12 months, either by paying for the training or providing staff with the time off to engage in the learning.

 Ultimately, in a tight labour market, the quality of jobs is critical to individuals.
 ‘Better work’ looks like higher skill, pay, job satisfaction, security and long-term resilience.
 Higher productivity is the key to delivering this.